 For the Working Professional - Part-Time Cohorts

 The International concentration is also offered in a blended online/residency learning model to practitioners.
-Students will come together annually in Kigali, Rwanda or the USA for a 2.5 week residency and the "classroom" coursework for a few courses.
+Students will come together annually at a partner location in Africa or the USA for a 2.5 week residency and the "classroom" coursework for a few courses.
 Throughout the following year, they will complete the on-line portion of those courses, applying them to the work in their respective organizations.
 The program is designed to support them in their work with their ministries.

 Students will repeat the process the following year with the remaining courses in their program.
 This program takes two years to complete.
 A 250-Hour Field Development Practicum is also required to complete the program.

 The Mission Year + Eastern Partnership (MY+E) program prepares future leaders for effective urban ministry and community development within distressed communities.
 The MY+E Partnership program is based on the belief that context enriches education and therefore grounds preparation for urban community development firmly within the basis of urban living and mentored service.